Morton Gurtin

 Morton Edward Gurtin (March 7, 1934 – April 20, 2022) was an American mechanical engineer who became a mathematician and mathematical physicist.
-He was an emeritus professor of mathematical sciences at Carnegie-Mellon University, where for many years he held an endowed chair as the Alumni Professor of Mathematical Science.
+He was a professor of mathematical sciences at Carnegie Mellon University, where for many years he held an endowed chair as the Alumni Professor of Mathematical Science.
 His main work is in materials science, in the form of the mathematical, rational mechanics of non-linear continuum mechanics and thermodynamics, in the style of Clifford Truesdell and Walter Noll, a field also known under the combined name of continuum thermomechanics.
 He has published over 250 papers, many among them in Archive for Rational Mechanics and Analysis, as well as a number of books.

 Biography

 Gurtin received his Bachelor of Mechanical Engineering at Rensselaer Polytechnic Institute (1955), and a Ph.D. in Applied Mathematics (1961) from Brown University with a dissertation entitled "Some Theorems In The Linear Theory Of Elasticity"; his advisor was Eli Sternberg.
 His experience prior to his stint at Brown University includes work as a structural engineer at Douglas Aircraft, Los Angeles, and at General Electric (Utica, N.Y.), in their Advanced Engineering Program.

 Gurtin taught at Brown University and joined the Department of Mathematical Sciences of Carnegie Mellon University as professor in 1966 where he held the Alumni Chair in Mathematical Sciences from 1992 until his retirement.
 He successfully advised over 20 doctoral students.

 Gurtin died on April 20, 2022, at the age of 88.